chrisalee27-dotcom/Networking-Labs/CCNA-Network-Connectivity-Troubleshooting/README.md

 ## 🧠 Key Takeaways

-* Incorrect static routes can cause **intermittent packet loss**
-* Routers may perform **load balancing across invalid paths**
-* Always prefer next-hop IP over exit interface
+* Static routes must use correct next-hop IP addresses
+* Exit interfaces can cause issues on multi-access networks
-* Use `show ip route` for validation
+* Always verify routing tables with `show ip route`
-* Intermittent ping = 🚩 routing issue indicator
+* Layered troubleshooting is critical in multi-router environments

 ---

 ## 💡 What I Learned

-Initially, the issue appeared to be ARP-related due to partial packet success.
-However, repeated inconsistent ping results revealed a deeper routing issue.

-This lab reinforced:
+This lab reinforced the importance of a structured troubleshooting approach.

-* Structured troubleshooting methodology
-* Importance of verifying routing tables
-* How routers handle multiple equal-cost paths
+By systematically verifying each router’s configuration and routing table, I was able to isolate and resolve multiple issues contributing to the outage.

 ---